elixic/cordova-redux-onsenui/README.md

-This project was set up as a way to experiment with new frameworks.
+This project was set up as a way to experiment with react redux, onsenui, and cordova.
+It uses webpack to package and build everything.
+There are some oddities with it building the cordova app, as it messes up the current built webpack project when adding the platforms, but there are steps to get around this.

+Note: The issues may stem from the fact that we're using yarn and cordofa-fetch doesn't seem to have a way to use that and thus the yarn.lock and package-log.json have colisions.

-## Getting Started
+## Project info

 ### dependencies

-You will need yarn, node v >= 8, and cordova v >= 8 installed globally.
+You will need node v >= 8, and cordova v >= 8 installed globally.

 ### `yarn global add cordova`

-If you do not have cordova installed globally, run this command to install it.
+If you did not have cordova installed globally, this command will install it.

-### `yarn install`

-Run this command from the root of the project

-## Available Scripts

-In the project directory, you can run:

 ### `yarn start`